 Geology of East Lothian

-Day 1 : Classroom introduction to the rocks and landscapes of East Lothian;
+Day 1 : Meet in North Berwick for a classroom introduction to the rocks and landscapes of East Lothian, followed by a walking excursion in along the shore at North Berwick.

-Day 2: Minibus excursion (departing from Edinburgh to North Berwick) to St Baldred's Cradle and Barns Ness, near Dunbar.
+Day 2: Minibus excursion (departing from Edinburgh or North Berwick) to St Baldred's Cradle and Barns Ness, near Dunbar.
 Return to Edinburgh.

 Lecture-based indoor introduction with map observation.
 Outdoor learning focussed on what students can directly observe and experience.